History of Hospice Care

 2011: Campaign for the National Center for Care at the End of Life Launched by National Hospice Foundation.

-2011: Ethical Marketing Practices position statement and commentary is released by NHPCO.
+2011: Ethical Marketing Practices position statement and commentary are released by NHPCO.

 2012: LIVE—Without Pain, a new public awareness campaign from NHPCO’s Caring Connections, dispels myths about pain and empowers consumers.